 5 – Law School is Fast Paced

-In law school, a lot of material is covered very rapidly, and you are going to be tested on it.
-In undergrad, you probably tuned in and out of lectures (those of you who attended any), because while it may have been about interesting stuff, none of it was essential to know.
-In undergrad, it is pretty easy to learn the material simply by reading the assigned textbooks.
+In law school, you’ll cover a lot of material very rapidly, and you are going to on almost all of it.
+In undergrad, you probably tuned in and out of lectures (those of you who attended any), because little of it was essential to know.
+In undergrad, it is pretty easy to learn the material by merely reading the assigned textbooks.

 Not so in law school.
-Anything you miss in lecture is potentially a point missed on the test, so class itself requires a lot more intensity and focus than you may be used to applying.
+Anything you miss in lecture is potentially a point missed on the test, so class itself requires a lot more intensity and focus than you may have applied in undergrad.
 For that reason, the four or so hours you spend in class four days a week (and sometimes a morning class on Friday 1L year) are also very hard work.

 No, really, why is law school so hard?

 Just the assigned work alone would not make law school a daunting proposition.
-The real reason law school is hard is that you are graded on a bell curve, and where you land on that curve matters a lot.
+The real reason law school is hard is that, in most cases, you are graded on a bell curve, and where you land on that curve matters a lot.

-Whether you live or die in law school is largely a function of your ability to outperform your peers.
+Whether you sink or swim in law school is largely a function of your ability to outperform your peers.
 And remember, these are truly your peers.
 You’re probably a highly-intelligent overachiever who has consistently outperformed classmates throughout your entire academic career.
 Shortly after stepping foot into a classroom on your first day of law school, you’ll begin to realize that the playing field has been leveled.
-The entire room will be filled with a self-selected group of incredibly hard-working students who have excelled at pretty much everything they’ve put their mind to.
+The entire room will be filled with a self-selected group of incredibly hard-working students who have excelled at pretty much everything they’ve put their mind to in life.
 They’ve earned their spot in that classroom for the same reasons that you earned yours.
-For the first time in your life you’ll begin to feel average, or perhaps even below average (though you might never admit it, even to yourself).
+For the first time in your life, you’ll begin to feel average, or perhaps even below average (though you might never admit it, even to yourself).

-Because everyone is competing against everyone else, when the time comes to study for exams (and often well before that time), people tend to work about as hard as it is possible for them work in order to out-compete each other.
-This doesn’t mean that it is unfriendly environment, but the reality is that if you aren’t working really hard, then people are doing more than you and likely putting themselves in a better position to get the high marks.
+Because everyone is competing against everyone else, when the time comes to study for exams (and often well before that time), people tend to work about as hard as it is possible for them to work to out-compete each other.
+This competition doesn’t mean that law school is an inherently unfriendly environment, but the reality is that if you aren’t working really hard, then people are doing more than you and likely putting themselves in a better position to get the high marks.